The Wye Creek Track to Lake Alta is not an easy hike. But if you’re up for it, you’re in for a treat.

 TABLE OF CONTENTS

-DETAILS ABOUT THE WYE CREEK TRACK TO LAKE ALTA
+1. WYE CREEK TRACK TO LAKE ALTA DETAILS

 wye creek track to lake alta

-Incline4: Strava recorded 1694 metres of elevation (5,500 feet) which felt a bit right.
-You’ll be 10% give or take of that I feel.
+I recorded 1694 metres of elevation gain (5,500 feet) which felt a bit right.
+There’ll be little variations depending on the exact route you take.

 If you’re looking for another challenging hike in the same area, look into the Queens Drive Wye Creek Circuit.